-The Company's measurement of the fair value of financial instruments is reasonable.
+The Group's measurement of the fair value of financial instruments is reasonable.
 If different evaluation models or evaluation parameters are used, the evaluation results may be different.
 For financial instruments classified as level 3, if the evaluation parameters change, the impact on other comprehensive income is as follows:

-Increase or value on other comprehensive income Inputs decrease Favorable Unfavorable December 31, 2023 Financial assets at fair value through other comprehensive income: Equity investments without an active market Price-book-ratio 5 % 1,647 (1,647) n .
-Market liquidity discount rate 5 % 1,647 (1,647)
+Increase or Effect of changes in fair value on other comprehensive income Inputs decrease Favorable Unfavorable December 31, 2023 Financial assets at fair value through other comprehensive income: Equity investments without an active market Price-book-ratio 5 % 1,647 (1,647) " Market liquidity discount rate 5 % 1,647 (1,647)